Data Discovery

 Schema monitoring is enabled, and a new data source is detected.

 Column detection is enabled, and new columns are detected.
 Here, SDD will only run on new columns, and no existing tags will be removed or changed.
+Note, this will use the identification framework that already ran on the data source.

 A user manually triggers it from the data source health check menu.
+Note, this will use the identification framework that already applies to the data source or the global framework, if set.

 A user manually triggers it from the identification frameworks page.